Not only is it true that God is more powerful than the devil, God is infinitely more powerful than Satan and all of his demons combined!

 But the truth is: God is right there with you.
 God has always been with you and He always will be with you.

-You may cause you to wonder, “If God is right there, why does He allow this to happen to me?
+You may be wondering: “If God is right there, why does He allow this to happen to me?

 I know of several factors.
 I’m going to quote two verses, then use them to answer the question.